CHARLES THOMAS

 Current Installations

-The objective is to upgrade the existing ‘aged’ fire detection & alarm and aspirating smoke detection, throughout the main properties, networking two fire alarm control panels,
+The objective is to upgrade the existing ‘aged’ wireless fire detection & alarm & optical beam smoke detection, networking two fire alarm control panels,

-A methodical approach to migrating the ‘old’ system onto the ‘new’ fire alarm control panels, ensuring no loss in fire detection coverage; zone by zone, loop by loop.
+A methodical approach to migrating the ‘old’ system onto the ‘new’ fire alarm control panels, ensuring no loss in fire detection coverage; zone by zone, loop by loop, creating a fault tolerant network between both buildings.

 The project is to upgrade the existing ‘aged’ wireless